 UPS / NUT Setup¶

 Rockstor uses the NUT software collection to orchestrate a graceful system shutdown in the presence of mains power failure.
 It does this by continuously monitoring a UPS device to maintain a knowledge of safe power conditions.
-In the event of those conditions changing Email Notifications can be sent and if the critical mains power condition persists the system will be shutdown to avoid an otherwise inevitable power cut affecting the system whilst in a live state.
+In the event of those conditions changing Email alerts can be sent and if the critical mains power condition persists the system will be shutdown to avoid an otherwise inevitable power cut affecting the system whilst in a live state.
 If you are familiar with the terms UPS and NUT then please skip ahead to the Rockstor NUT configuration section.

 What is a UPS¶

 A UPS is a Un-interruptable Power Supply and is often associated with mission critical electrical components such as computer servers and network infrastructure.
 Their function is to continue to provide mains power to the equipment they are setup to protect in the event that the mains suffers a blackout (mains disappears completely) or a brownout (the mains becomes sub standard).
 A common facility of UPS devices is an ability to inform their protected equipment of a critical mains event which in turn allows that equipment to take evasive action and avoid suffering the consequences of the power cut themselves.

 In the case of servers this typically involves initiating a safe shutdown which may also involve emailing administrative personal of the critical event.
 Most domestic and pro consumer UPS’s are intended to provide mains power to their protected equipment for the duration required for this evasive action to be taken.
 Care should be taken to size a UPS so that it’s run time in use is sufficient to meet this safe shutdown criteria.